Estimate Time7 min

 Why invest?

-Two words: compound interest.
+Two words: compound growth.
 That’s when your investment returns earn returns of their own, helping make it easier to achieve your financial goals, whether that’s saving for retirement, educational expenses, or something else.

 Need an example?
-Let's compare the returns on a $6,000 investment that earned simple interest vs. compound interest, assuming each earns a hypothetical 7% rate of return.
+Let's compare the returns on a $6,000 investment that earned simple interest vs. that same $6,000 investment that benefits from compounding, assuming each earns a hypothetical 7% annual rate of return.

-As illustrated in the chart below, over time the difference between simple and compound interest becomes significant.
+Over time the difference between simple interest and compound growth becomes significant.
 After 10 years, a $6,000 investment earning simple interest would be worth $10,200.
-The same investment earning compound interest would total about $11,800.
-And after 30 years, the difference is almost $30,000: about $45,700 for your compound-interest investment vs. just $18,600 for your simple-interest investment.
+The same investment benefiting from compounding would total about $11,800.
+And after 30 years, the difference is almost $30,000: about $45,700 for your compounded investment vs. just $18,600 for your simple-interest investment.1

 Keep in mind that there are no guarantees with investing.
 You may lose money when you invest, including all of your initial investment.
 You can help manage that risk by using strategies like dollar-cost averaging and diversification, though it is impossible to fully remove risk from the investing equation.
 Diversification does not ensure a profit or guarantee against loss.